How to fix a laptop keyboard that's not working

 When you press a key once and it appears on your screen several times, your settings could have updated incorrectly or been changed, resulting in multiple entries per keypress.

-How to fix your laptop keyboard
+How to fix keyboard on laptop that's not working

 Once you've determined that the keyboard on your laptop is not working, there are a few ways to get it back up and running.
 The first thing you'll want to do is figure out whether it's a hardware or software problem getting in the way of your keystrokes.